markskayff/install-firefox-py/README.md

 Dependencies are defined in the `requirements.txt` file.

+### Warning

+It would be a good idea to identify and even backup your **"main/active"** Firefox profile or allthe  profiles you are actively using in Firefox.

+To locate your profile path you can type `about:profiles` in your Firefox tab.
+You will find your **profiles path locations** where you can run a backup.

 ### Default install location

 The script will attempt to install by default at: `/usr/lib/`